-The L1500 reactor is 15.5 m long with a $1x1 \, \text{m}^2$ transversal area as shown in Figure 1.
+The L1500 reactor is 15.5 m long with a 1x1 m2 transversal area as shown in Figure 1.
 It is divided into 10 sections, and each section has several ports through which a variety of measurements can be taken.
-The L1500 has a swirling burner that can operated in a range of modes from 0% swirl, where completely straight flow can be achieved, to 100% swirl, where flow with a $32 \, \text{m/s}$ tangential velocity and $22 \, \text{m/s}$ axial velocity can be obtained.
-The L1500 can be operated in air-fired or oxy-fired modes and can burn solid, liquid, or gaseous fuels.
+The reactor has eight sets of water-cooled tubes that remove heat from the first four sections.
+Additionally, there is a watercooled steel grid at the furnace exit to reduce the temperature of the combustion gases prior to entering the convection section.
+The L1500 has a swirling burner that can operated in a range of modes from 0% swirl, where completely straight flow can be achieved, to 100% swirl, where flow with a 32 m/s tangential velocity and 22 m/s axial velocity can be obtained.
+The L1500 can be operated in air-fired or oxyfired modes and can burn solid, liquid, or gaseous fuels.
 In oxy-fired mode, recycled flue gas (RFG) is brought from the exit of the convective section back into the burner's primary/secondary oxidant registers.
 Oxygen is supplied to the secondary and primary RFG streams just prior to entering the burner.
-For the experiments used in this validation study, coal was fed with the primary stream at a rate of $0.0324 \, \text{kg/s}$ in order to produce 1 MW of heat.
-More information about this reactor and burner can be found in [6] and [7].
+For the experiments used in this validation study, coal was fed with the primary stream at a rate of 0.0324 kg/s in order to produce 1 MW of heat.
+More information about this reactor and burner can be found in [7] and [8].